Grant Sources for Families

 Contact: 330-922-5855. www.zanesfoundation.org/?action=who-can-benefit

 Different Needz Foundation: Its primary mission, inspired by personal experience is to provide special needs individuals, families and organization that support them with money to purchase medical equipment, therapy devices, adaptive toys and/or services.
-Applications due in March!
+Application deadline is March 1, 2018.
 Contact: 216-904-5151. www.differentneedzfoundation.org/grants

 Peak Potential Therapy also utilizes other funding sources: